 She has coauthored 13 books on Social Marketing, 10 with Philip Kotler.

 Quintin is an administrative and marketing professional, currently residing in Cape Town, South Africa.
 Having completed his Master of Business Science at the University of Cape Town, as well as a number of years of administrative, executive assistance, and marketing operations experience in a variety of industries, Quintin believes strongly in lifelong personal and professional growth.

 He therefore ensures he continuously follows industry developments, and contributes through further research.
 In his spare time, he enjoys hiking, photography, and volunteer work.

-Quintin has been volunteering with iSMA since 2019, and is the Association’s Web Coordinator, as part of the Communications Team, as well as a contributing blogger.
+Quintin has been volunteering with iSMA since 2019, first, as the Association’s Web Coordinator, and since 2021, its Web Manager, as part of the Communications Team.
+He is a contributing blogger and editor.

 To view his personal site, click here.

 Kilian Tscherny is a digital marketing specialist based in Dublin, Ireland.
 He is currently working in the ad tech space, and has a growing interest in technology, big data, and consumer behavior.

 His foray into marketing was kick-started when he undertook an MSc in Marketing at Trinity College Dublin, which ignited his interest in behavioral economics, as well as the science of ‘nudging’ and persuasion.
 During that time, he was first introduced to the concept of social marketing and his curiosity hasn’t dropped since.
 Social marketing fascinates him as it lies at the intersection of marketing, policy, and psychology, which makes it a unique but enjoyable challenge to both research and implement.

 In his spare time Kilian is an avid mountain biker, and loves to make the most of the beautiful nature on his doorstep in Ireland.
 You can find out more about him on his personal website.